roytang/blog/content/replies/2013/05/ca6r5g6/index.md

 - magicTCG
 ---

-I'm not saying I expect the meta to change when MM comes out, just that hopefully someday the meta gives me something nice and easy to build :p\n\n
+I'm not saying I expect the meta to change when MM comes out, just that hopefully someday the meta gives me something nice and easy to build :p